6G-SANDBOX/6G-Library/qosium_probe/README.md

 If you are heading for a monitoring setup, a central place for storing and visualizing the results can become useful.
 You can get the results into your own software, and even control measurements, by using Kaitotek's API.
 Another option is to deploy Kaitotek's Qosium Storage results solution, providing you with QoS situational awareness over the whole network.
 Qosium Storage can also be used to control measurements.
 Qosium Storage can be operated directly via its web UI or remotely over REST API.

+## Integration

+The Virtual Machine including Qosium Probe is, currently, deployed to OpenNebula manually.
+Please be in touch with [Kaitotek](https://www.kaitotek.com/forms/support-request) for more information and the VM image.

 ## Configuration